microsoft/psi/topics/Overview.Kinect.md

 Platform for Situated Intelligence supports reading from a Microsoft Kinect V2 Depth Camera.
 This includes capture of video, audio, body tracking, and face tracking streams from the Kinect.

-**Please note**: Support for Kinect is currently limited to Windows only.
+**Please note**: <br/>Support for Kinect is currently limited to Windows only.<br/>Support for Face tracking via Kinect is limited to Windows 64 bit applications.

 ## Basic Components

 Basic Kinect capabilities are provided by instantiating a <see cref="Microsoft.Psi.Kinect.KinectSensor">KinectSensor</see> component which is part of the <see cref="Microsoft.Psi.Kinect">Microsoft.Psi.Kinect</see> namespace.
+<br/>Support for Kinect Face tracking is provided by instantiating a <see cref="Microsoft.Psi.Kinect.KinectFaceDetector">KinectFaceDetector</see> component which is part of the <see cref="Microsoft.Psi.Kinect.Face">Microsoft.Psi.Kinect.Face</see> namespace.

 ## Common Patterns of Usage